sipfront/sipp/NOTES.md

 ## User stories

 * as an operator, I want to launch an idle sipp instance
-* as an operator, I want to load a scenario via rpc
+* as an operator, I want to load a scenario via mqtt
-* as an operator, I want to control sipp via rpc
+* as an operator, I want to control sipp via mqtt
 * as an operator, I want to receive stats via mqtt

+* as an operator, I want to configure the mqtt password as sipp cmd line args

 ## Overall sipp features to look at